 The answer to your question depends on several factors including your financial priorities, risk tolerance and how long you plan to own the property.
 To help determine the option that is right for you, it is helpful to review a brief primer on adjustable rate mortgages.

-With an adjustable rate mortgage (ARM), your interest rate is fixed for a set period of years -- usually three, five, seven or ten years -- and then the rate is subject to change and potentially increase over the duration of the mortgage, which is usually 30 years.
-We provide a comprehensive overview of adjustable rate mortgages (ARMs) on FREEandCLEAR as well as a detailed overview of the downsides and risks of an ARM.
-Additionally, we recommend that you use our ADJUSTABLE RATE MORTGAGE CALCULATOR to determine the initial monthly payment and worst case scenario for an ARM.
+With an adjustable rate mortgage (ARM), your interest rate is fixed for a set number of years -- usually three, five, seven or ten years -- and then the rate is subject to change and potentially increase over the duration of the mortgage, which is usually 30 years.
+If your mortgage rate increases, your monthly payment increases as well.
+This potential payment spike is the most significant risk of an ARM.

 With a 3 year ARM, your rate is fixed for three years and then typically adjusts annually or semi-annually for the remaining 27 years of the loan.
 With a 5 year ARM, your rate is fixed for five years and then adjusts for the remaining 25 years of the mortgage.

 The shorter the fixed rate period, the higher the risk the your payment increases over the course of your mortgage.
 In other words, you could be required to pay a higher rate and payment for a longer period of time as compared to an ARM with a longer fixed rate period.

 Review How an Adjustable Rate Mortgage Works

 To compensate for this higher risk, the shorter the fixed rate period for an ARM, the lower the mortgage rate, at least initially.
 So a 3 year ARM offers a lower rate and initial monthly payment than a 5 year ARM.
 This also means that you can qualify for a higher mortgage amount with a 3 year ARM as compared to a 5 year ARM.